Nelitarnia/WO3U-speedrun-guide/character-notes.md

 - Wallzipping.
 How good is a character in wallzipping?
 Zhang He and Xiahou Ba belong in a tier of their own because of their superb speed buff that makes wallzipping more consistent for them than anyone else.
 - - 0 = characters who have no wallzip-compatible attacks.
 1 = characters who can do a wallzip.
 2 = characters who can buff their own speed for more consistent wallzips.
 3 = Zhang He and Xiahou Ba.

 - Combat setup.
-Does a character have any tools to save time in combat encounters where you have to wait for enemies to spawn.
+Does a character have any tools to save time in less straightforward combat encounters, for instance if officers spawn with a delay or from multiple directions.
 For instance, Dong Zhuo can leave multiple bombs which can kill multiple officers in different parts of the same room right as they spawn, saving a lot of time compared to another character who would have to take care of them with normal attacks.
 - - 0 = no way to setup delayed damage or prepare in any other way.
 1 = inconsistent or weak delayed damage or setup.
 2 = good delayed damage or setup.
 3 = incredible delayed damage or setup.

 - Sloped floor clip.
 Can a character clip through sloped floor?